Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 There are plenty of examples of umbrella companies using aggressive avoidance techniques, leaving contractors (you) with big tax bills, interest, and nasty penalties.

-Instead, look for umbrella companies that have a good name in the sector and who have excellent reviews.
+Instead, look for umbrella companies with a good name in the sector and who have excellent reviews.
 Find companies that seem to be even-handed in their promotion of the scheme rather than businesses making outlandish promises.

 Umbrella companies are very useful for contractors who just want to get on with their job and don’t want the hassle of running their own company.